 There’s an old adage that one should write drunk and edit sober.
 This is my attempt at slightly tipsy.
 Why?
 Because I’m saying farewell to Australia, and there’s no good way to depart such a big (and big-hearted) country without a bit of tipple to send me on my way.

 The first thing you have to realize about Australia is that, obviously, it’s quite large.
 But it’s also devastatingly empty.
 Up until relatively recently, it was a “ghastly blank” (as Victorian writers called the interior) about the size of the continental United States, but with less than 1/10th the population.
-Even various estimates say the Aboriginal population before European colonization probably didn’t exceed 1 million, with most tribes clustered in the country’s fertile southeast around modern-day Murray River.
-The reason for such a low population density is evident: the whole place is essentially a big, flat, empty desert rimmed by a moist greenbelt where most people live.
+Even various estimates say the Aboriginal population before European colonization probably didn’t exceed 1 million, with most tribes clustered in the country’s fertile southeast around the modern-day Murray River.
+The reason for such a low population density is clear: the whole place is essentially a big, flat, empty desert rimmed by a moist, habitable green belt.
 Something like 95 percent of Australians live with 5 km of the coast.

 Theirs was a strange expedition, in part because of the monumental incompetence on the part of Burke, a “cocky police superintendent” who convinced the Philosophical Institute of Victoria that he should lead the expedition despite having no bush experience and, apparently, no great sense of direction.
 (He was known to get lost in the middle of cities and towns.)
 After six months wandering about central Australia and generally annoying the local tribes, an advance party of Burke, Wills and two others reached the Flinders River, 15 miles from the Gulf of Carpentaria in the north.
 Dense mangroves prevented them from seeing the sea and realizing how close they were to their goal, so they returned to their base camp at Cooper’s Creek in the continent’s middle, only to find it deserted.
 The men left behind had departed only earlier that day, but Burke and Wills had no way to know that.